Thanks for the Buggy Ride

 Thanks for the Buggy Ride is a 1928 American comedy film directed by William A. Seiter and written by Beatrice Van and Tom Reed.
+The film was first released on April 1, 1928, by Universal Pictures.
+Due to the public apathy towards silent films, a sound version was prepared late in 1928.
+While the sound version has no audible dialog, it features a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The film stars Laura La Plante, Glenn Tryon, Richard Tucker, Kate Price, Jack Raymond and Trixie Friganza.
-The film was released on April 1, 1928, by Universal Pictures.